UXSoc/uxsoc-apps-cms/src/pages/index.md

           * Aids in mentoring product designers and content strategists
         title: AVP for Design Mentorship
+      - description: >-
+          **The People Officer**

+          If you love interacting with new people and you're highly organized, then this role is for you!

+          The AVP for Client Relations is in charge of ensuring continuous positive experiences for the various clients of UXSociety.
+You’ll manage the interactions and potential clients of the  organization, together with attending meetings and handling the administrative duties for client projects.

+          Tasks:

+          * Leads the Referral Program initiative which ensures that UXSoc reaches out to potential clients and that individuals with successful referrals get compensated

+          * Responsible for managing the CRM tracker and updating the EB with the status of potential clients

+          * In charge  of crafting MOAs for clients

+          * In charge of handling documentation for client-based payments and reimbursements along with the Finance department

+          * Assists the VPs of UXDC-UXDev in meetings with clients
+        title: AVP for Client Relations
+      - description: >-
+          **The Junior Product Manager**

+          If you've always been curious about what it's like to be behind the scenes in a project, then this is perfect for you!

+          The AVP for Product Management is in charge of ensuring a smooth-sailing process from project deployment to project turnover.
+          You’ll be handling the logistics of numerous UXDC-UXDev meetings while working alongside the team on various projects.
+You’ll also get the chance to collaborate on content for design education!

+          Tasks:

+          * In charge of scheduling and organizing meetings as well as handling logistics for events

+          * Spearhead the documentation process of projects from start to finish alongside UXSoc and its clients in User Research and Design Sessions

+          * Create content for design education in collaboration with the AVP for Design Mentorship
+        title: AVP for Product Management
     title: "\U0001F4DD Design & Consultancy"
     type: Associate Vice President Positions
   - description: >-